Japn 340

 Fall 2024

-1. Understand film and its role in society by becoming exposed to the theoretical and disciplinary tools involved in the analysis of films;
+2. Students should be conversant with the history of international cinema and be able to use that history to provide context for other works they encounter1.
+Understand film and its role in society by becoming exposed to the theoretical and disciplinary tools involved in the analysis of films.

 As an instructor, I am committed to creating a climate of mutual respect and encouraging full participation by students in my classes.
 My goal is to create a learning environment that is equitable, inclusive and welcoming.
 If there are elements of the instruction or design of this course that create any barriers to your full participation or completion of assignments, please come and tlk to me and share your concerns.
 Students with disabilities are also encouraged to contact the Accessible Education Services office in Matthews 103 at 503-370-6737 or disb-info@willamette.edu to discuss a range of options to removing barriers in the course, including accommodations.